vatsalkeshav/instructions-wasmedge-runwasi/BLOG/README.md

  5. For the creative aspect, exploring how to integrate HTTP service and the plugin system in a multi-node setup.
 The goal being to showcase how this ecosystem can be effectively deployed in the cloud.

 ### __The Forest__
-_This might seem easy to some, but it was not, maybe for me, atleast at that time_
+_This might seem easy to some, but it was not - maybe for me, atleast at that time_

 It began in a young but dense, questioning but well-documented forest of WASM.
 It took nearly 3 weeks of learning and navigation to finally achieve something.